srgokribb/Rifdock-Total-Setup/README.md

     # cd packages          // pwd is /root/packages/

 ##### (3) Move the downloaded file to the directory to install the file and unpack the tar file.
-    # tar -xvzf hdf5-1.12.1.tar.gz
+    # tar -xvzf hdf5-1.12.1-centos8_64.tar.gz

-##### (3) Compile HDF5.
+- If you unpack the tar file, "hdf" directory will be generated.

+##### (3) Enter in to the unpacked directory and execute installer file(.sh).
+    # cd hdf
+    # ./HDF5-1.12.1-Linux.sh
+    There will be some explanation and notification for the lisence.
+    Keep pressing "Enter" to scroll down.
+    If you see the questions[y/n], type "y" and press "Enter".
+    # ls
-    # cd hdf5-1.12.1
+    # cd HDF_Group/HDF5/1.12.1
+    # ls
+    bin/ include/ lib/ share/

+- You can see the new direictory is generated.
+At the lowest location of the directory, there are "bin", "include", "lib", "and "Share".
+- "bin" directory: Executables
+- "include" directory: Header files
+- "lib" directory: Library files and linkers(.so)
+- Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to set your files (/usr/local/bin /include /lib).
+If there are some files which could be overwitten, backup the files to other location and continue to the next step.
+It is important to keep your previous environment and avoid any fatal mistakes.

+##### (4) Copy the files to proper directory. /usr/local/bin/ user/local/include/ usr/local/lib/
-    # ./configure --prefix=/usr/local/hdf5
+    # cd bin

-- If you compile HDF5 without any option("--enable-cxx" or "--enable-fortran"), it will use a basic compiler in your environment (like GCC) and most of the other options will be set as "disable".
-- If you want to see more options use "./configure --help".
-- You can specify the location to install HDF5 bin, include, lib by using "--prefix=/path/to/install/hdf5/" flag.

-##### (4) Build and install HDF5
+    # cp -r * /usr/local/bin
-    # make
+    # cd ../include
+    # cp -r * /usr/local/include
-    # make install
+    # cd ../lib

-- There could be some warning messages during the make step, but it will be okay if no "ERROR:~" or "fatal error" messages came out.
+    # cp -r * /usr/local/lib

-##### (5) Check whether the installation was successful.
+##### (5) (Optioanl) Refresh the shared library cache with "ldconfig".
-    # cd /usr/local/hdf5
+    # ldconfig
-- Check wether "bin", "include", "lib" directory and the files are generated under /usr/local/hdf5.
+- If your computer have other programs which refreshes the shared library cache, this step could be skipped.
+- If there are some jobs which were already running and should be maintained, it is safer to execute this command after the jobs are finished.
+- ldconfig command only could be executed by administer.

 ##### (6) Login as local user and set the PATH and LD_LIBRARY_PATH in .bashrc
     $ cd ~
     $ vi .bashrc
-- Add the address of hdf5/bin to PATH, and add hdf5/include and hdf5/lib to LD_LIBRARY_PATH
+- Add the address of /usr/local/bin to PATH, and add /usr/local/include and /usr/local/lib to LD_LIBRARY_PATH.

             # .bashrc